rhushikesh2000/JAVA_TUTORIAL_/005-Java OOPs/Method Overriding.md

 Bike is running safely
 ~~~

+In this example, we have defined the run method in the subclass as defined in the parent class but it has some specific implementation.
+The name and parameter of the method are the same, and there is IS-A relationship between the classes, so there is method overriding.

 **A real example of Java Method Overriding**

+---

 Consider a scenario where Bank is a class that provides functionality to get the rate of interest.
 However, the rate of interest varies according to banks.
 For example, SBI, ICICI and AXIS banks could provide 8%, 7%, and 9% rate of interest.